getpiggybank/code-guide/README.md

-code-guide
+Code-Guide
 ==========

-This repo houses all of our code guides for SCSS, JS, etc.
+This repo houses our Piggybank code guide for SCSS, JS, etc.

+Each section should be it's own folder with a README.md.